Zankoku-Okuno/unicoder/docs/examples.md

 If you were writing some chess notation, you might like some chess symbols.
 We can add a simple macro for a white king by adding the line `wN ♘` to the default config.
 Then we can write `\wN.F3` and obtain `♘F3` in documents.

-If we needed a bracketing macro, we simply have two white-space separated replacements on one line, like `magic ᵐ ͪ`.
-Adding that line to the default config allows us to write `\magic{b}` and obtain `ᵐbͪ`.
+If we needed a bracketing macro, we simply have two white-space separated replacements on one line, like `magic ᵐ ʰ`.
+Adding that line to the default config allows us to write `\magic{b}` and obtain `ᵐbʰ`.
 Just don't ask me what language has a series of pre-nasalized voiced aspirated plosives.

 And that's it.
 The macro-definition syntax is just two or three whitespace-separated strings on one line.
 The configuration file isn't very strict about formatting.
 Any line that doesn't fit the syntax is just ignored.